msyamkumar/cs220-projects/spring20/p10/stage1.md

 between a country and itself, the table should should NaN (instead of 0).

-#### Question 11: What is the distance between every pair of countries in the South American continent?
+#### #Q11: What is the distance between every pair of countries in the South American continent?

 Your result should be a table with 12 rows (for each country) and 12 columns (again for each country).
 The value in each cell should be